 Providing ongoing feedback to employees about their performance is important for maintaining productive working relationships, accomplishing goals, and creating a fruitful work environment that allows employees to succeed.
 Managers should engage in performance coaching with the employees to acknowledge successes, provide balanced feedback, share opportunities for growth, and mentor employees so that they realize their potential.

-- Practice: Practice feedback conversations before you have them.
+Practice feedback conversations before you have them.
 Use the STAR Model to help construct a feedback conversation.

 Managers should engage in performance coaching with the employees to acknowledge successes, provide balanced feedback, and share opportunities for growth.